Baltimore County Woman Is Brought Back To Life After A Medical Miracle

 No heart rate, pulse, or oxygen.
 Clinically dead for 45 minutes while her daughter has trouble of her own.
 Baby Alora was stuck in the birth canal.
 This caused Stacey Fifer to need an emergency C-section.

-With intense CPR just rooms away comes the first miracle.
+Intense CPR just rooms away brought the first miracle.

-“It’s very scary, coming back is a second chance of life,” said Patten.READ MORE: Baltimore City Schools Without Air Conditioning Set To Release Early Again On Wednesday
+“It’s very scary, coming back is a second chance of life,” said Patten.READ MORE: Three Men Charged In Connection With The Murder Of 8-Year-Old PJ Evans

 And then the second – a successful delivery.